Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 SS1_ZINBSBM_N75_K3_Fixed_K3_T40000_1_SummarizedQ # Compare with summarized Q
 ```

-It can be expected and checked that the posterior mean of them are almost the same as the summarized ones due to the fact that the posterior clustering chain is shown to be very stable.
+It can be expected and checked that the posterior mean of them are almost the same as the summarized ones due to the fact that the posterior clustering chain is shown to be stable.
 This also leads to the evaluation of the mean and variance of the edge weights based on the posterior mean of $\boldsymbol{\Pi}$ and $\boldsymbol{Q}$:

 ```r